Starcounter/Docs/docs/database-classes.md

 }
 ```

 Database classes can also define calculated properties, which are properties that do not expose an instance field.
 Commonly, we use them to reflect an aspect of the state of a database class instance.
 Let's say we want a shorthand for calculating the length of the `Name` string of a `Person`.
 We could do this by introducing a calculated property.
-These computed properties do not have the same restrictions as column properties, since they are not bound to the corresponding database table.
+These computed properties do not have the same restrictions as column properties, since they are transient and not bound to the corresponding database table.

 ```csharp
 using System;